I’ve been blogging for about six months now. Wow, this year is flying!

 Create more posts to encourage and help people, especially focusing on saving and making money, organizing, and simplifying.

-– There is now a monthly post with inspirational and motivational quotes (see June’s post HERE).
+– There is now a monthly post with inspirational and motivational quotes, like these summer inspiration quotes for June.

 – I didn’t really post anything about saving and making money.
 Kind of a bummer, I thought I would have written some posts on that by now.